-On November, 22, 1963, President John F. Kennedy was assassinated in Dallas, Texas, while traveling in a motorcade.
+On November 22, 1963, President Kennedy was assassinated in Dallas, Texas, while traveling in a motorcade.
 Johnson was only two cars behind Kennedy when the shots rang out.
 Just a few hours later, Johnson was sworn in as the 36th president aboard Air Force One on its return to Washington, D.C.
-Over the next year, he endorsed the late president's programs and pushed through Congress a few of his own.
+Over the next year, he endorsed the late president's programs and pushed a few of his own through Congress.

-On July 2, 1964, President Lyndon B. Johnson signed the Civil Rights Act of 1964, the first effective civil rights law since Reconstruction.
+On July 2, 1964, President Johnson signed the Civil Rights Act of 1964, the first effective civil rights law since Reconstruction.
 As the civil rights movement gained momentum following the landmark decision in the 1954 Supreme Court case Brown v.
-Board of Education, which ruled racial segregation in schools to be unconstitutional, and Martin Luther King Jr.’s famous 1963 “I Have a Dream” speech, President John F. Kennedy made passage of a Civil Rights bill part of his platform during the election.
-Johnson served as the chairman of Kennedy’s Committee on Equal Employment Opportunities as Vice President, and following Kennedy's death, took up the torch to see the bill through.
+Board of Education, which ruled racial segregation in schools to be unconstitutional, and Martin Luther King Jr.'s famous 1963 “I Have a Dream” speech, President Kennedy made passage of a Civil Rights bill part of his platform during the election.
+Johnson served as the chairman of Kennedy’s Committee on Equal Employment Opportunities as vice president, and following Kennedy's death, took up the torch to see the bill through.

 - The Medicare act, a health insurance program for elderly Americans, in July 1965